Neo-Nickz/neonickz/AverageDanmakufuFinal/README.txt

 - thprac doesn't work on some stages/bosses (crashes, or doesn't teleport), not much I can do about this one personally
 - some effects look off (hyper bg, death effect)
 - hecatia's survival probably crashes
+- add bravi's BossDisplayFixes ecl improvements to this
 - probably more

 also; sometimes the HUD opacity is kinda hard to see during spells, i left the front.anm.c (and abcard.anm.c for UM) script there for you to tweak it